 The total area of Shenzhen is 1,991.64 square kilometers.

 Shenzhen has more than 310 rivers and streams, which are associated with the hydrographic systems of the Dongjiang River, coastal bays and the Pearl River.
-There are 220 water conservation projects in the city, including 172 reservoirs storing a total volume of 611 million cubic meters.
-Shenzhen Reservoir in the east has a total volume of more than 40 million cubic meters, and is the main water source for Shenzhen and Hong Kong.
+There are 171 water conservation projects in the city, storing a total volume of 610 million cubic meters.
+Shenzhen Reservoir in the east has a total volume of 44.96 million cubic meters, and is the main water source for Shenzhen and Hong Kong.

 Shenzhen has 230 kilometers of coastline rich in marine life and products.
 Deep-water ports have been built at various locations in the city.
 Several scenic mountains surround Shenzhen, the highest of which is Wutong Mountain, with a peak at 944 meters above sea level.
 The city has rich natural attractions that are ideal for developing tourism.
 In the east lie the popular beach resorts of Dameisha, Xiaomeisha and Dapeng Bay.
 In the west are scenic areas including the Mangrove Nature Reserve, Inner Lingding Island and Waterlands Resort.

-There has been migration to southern Guangdong and what is now Shenzhen since the late Southern Song Dynasty (1127-1279) but the numbers increased dramatically after the city of Shenzhen was established.
-By the end of 2011, the permanent resident population reached 10.47 million, of which 2.68 million had permanent hukou.
+There has been migration to southern Guangdong and what is now Shenzhen since the late Southern Song Dynasty (1127-1279) but the population increased dramatically after the city of Shenzhen was established.
+By the end of 2012, the permanent resident population reached 10.55 million, of which 2.87 million had permanent hukou.

 As a city of migrants, Shenzhen is open-minded, tolerant and innovative.
 It is an ideal place for domestic and international talent to start businesses.
 It has been voted as China's Most Dynamic City and City Most Favored by Migrant Workers.
-In 2011, Shenzhen was named by Forbes' Chinese version as the most innovative city on the Chinese mainland.
-According to the "2012 Chinese City Competitiveness Blue Book," released in May 2012 by the Chinese Academy of Social Sciences, Shenzhen is the third-most competitive city on the Chinese mainland.
+In 2012, Shenzhen was ranked by Forbes' Chinese version as second among 25 most innovative cities on the Chinese mainland.
+According to the 2013 Chinese City Competitiveness Blue Book, released in May 2013 by the Chinese Academy of Social Sciences, Shenzhen was the second-most competitive city in China after Hong Kong.

-Shenzhen is the only city in Guangdong in which Mandarin is the dominant language, because of its migrants from all over China.
-Many public service employees, professionals and businesspeople can speak English.
+Shenzhen is the only city in Guangdong in which Mandarin is the dominant language, because of its huge migrant population from all over China.
+Many public service employees, professionals and businesspeople speak English too.
 Most of the young people speak English and Cantonese.
 The "Shenzhen Speaks Foreign Languages" campaign is conducted across the city to encourage more residents and government employees to learn to speak foreign languages.

 Official Trees and Flower